ivansible/srv-cgpro/README.md

 that uses them, like OpenLDAP or Asterisk.

     cgpro_open_ports: ...
-Normally only SMTP and IMAP-SSL ports are open in ubuntu firwall.
+Normally only SMTP and IMAP-SSL ports are open in ubuntu firewall.

     cgpro_deb_url: https://communigate.com/...-Linux_6.2-7_amd64.deb
 Location of the CGpro Ubuntu x86-64 debian package.